Institute of Marine Sciences, Middle East Technical University

-METU Institute of Marine Sciences (commonly referred as METU IMS; in Turkish: Orta Doğu Teknik Üniversitesi Deniz Bilimleri Enstitüsü, ODTÜ DBE) is a research institute dedicated to education and research in marine sciences.
-Established in 1975, it is located on the Erdemli Campus of Middle East Technical University in Erdemli, Mersin.
+The Institute of Marine Sciences (Turkish: Orta Doğu Teknik Üniversitesi Deniz Bilimleri Enstitüsü) is a research institute at Middle East Technical University.
+Established in 1975, it is located on the university's Erdemli Campus in Erdemli, Mersin.

 The institute's campus includes specialized laboratories, administrative buildings, computing and remote sensing resources, a library, an atmospheric tower, as well as facilities for housing staff and students.
 Additionally, the campus features a harbor to support research and fieldwork activities.

 History

 The establishment of the Institute dates to December 1974, when Professor Warren Wooster from the University of Miami was invited to METU to discuss the creation of a marine sciences department.
 After a year of preliminary work, METU’s Board of Trustees approved the founding of the Department of Marine Sciences on December 21, 1974.
 Initially based in Ankara, the department was intended to relocate to Turkey’s southern coast once a permanent campus was completed, underscoring the need for coastal proximity in marine sciences research.